Minnesota Assisted Living Falls

 Types of Assisted Living Falls

-There are many types of falls which occur in assisted living facilities including, falls in the bathroom due to loss of balance or slipping on wet surfaces such as in the shower, falls during transfers from wheelchairs or from Mechanical Patient Lift, falls from bed, when using a walker or cane and others.
-The injuries related to these often preventable falls include head injuries, subdural hematomas, fractured hips, pelvis, and femurs to name of few.
+There are many types of falls which occur in assisted living facilities including, falls in the bathroom due to loss of balance or slipping on wet surfaces such as in the shower, falls during transfers from wheelchairs or from Mechanical Patient Lift, Falls from bed, when using a walker or cane and others.
+The injuries related to these often preventable falls include head injuries, subdural hematomas, Hip Fracture, pelvis, and Hip Fracture to name of few.
 The injuries can be very serious and the combination of the injuries and the disabilities which result can lead to untimely death.

 Assisted Living Falls Reporting